learnqtkenya/squared/content/blog/driver-support-for-a7670e.md

 ModemManager[1197]: <msg> [modem1] simple connect state (10/10): all done
 ```

-## Moving Forward: Raspberry Pi Implementation
+## Moving Forward: Testing on Raspberry Pi 4B

-With successful Linux driver integration and cellular connectivity confirmed on the development system, the next phase involves replicating this implementation on the Raspberry Pi 4B.
-Key considerations for the transition include:
+With successful Linux driver integration and cellular connectivity confirmed on the development system, our next phase involves practical testing and validation on the Raspberry Pi 4B.
+The following key areas will be covered:

-1. **Architecture Compatibility**
-   - Verify kernel version and header availability on Raspberry Pi OS
-   - Check for ARM-specific compilation requirements
+1. **Initial Setup on Raspberry Pi**
+   - Installing and configuring ModemManager
+   - Setting up network interfaces
+   - Verifying driver functionality on ARM architecture

-2. **System Integration**
+2. **SMS Testing**
+   - Command-line testing with mmcli
-   - ModemManager and NetworkManager configuration adaptation
+   - Message sending and receiving verification
-   - Power management considerations
+   - Queue management and status monitoring
-   - Boot-time initialization sequence
+   - Troubleshooting common messaging issues

+3. **Internet Connectivity Testing**
+   - Network registration and APN configuration
+   - Connection establishment verification
+   - Basic connectivity testing
+   - Bandwidth and latency measurement

-The next section will detail the process of implementing this proven configuration on the Raspberry Pi 4B platform.
+The next section will provide a hands-on guide for testing both SMS and internet capabilities on the Raspberry Pi 4B, including practical examples, troubleshooting tips, and performance validation methods.